curtiskam/RepData_PeerAssessment1/PA1_template.md

 The Maximum Number of Steps in a 5 minute interval is 206.1698113 and this starts at 835 minutes into the day.

 # Imputing missing values

+Fill in the NA values with the mean for that interval, plot the histogram to see how it changes.
+Post the mean and median.

 ```r